 NIST maintains the Californium Neutron Irradiation Facility (CNIF), which is an exposure facility providing fast neutrons for irradiations requiring high neutron fluence.

-A Cf-252 source is housed in a large (approximately 15 m x 10 m x 10 m high) room with concrete walls, floor, and ceiling.
-Inside the concrete is a 5.4 cm thick shell (5.3 m x 5.3 m x 5.9 m high) of anhydrous borax.
-The anhydrous borax prevents neutrons scattered by the concrete from returning to the source.
-Typical irradiations include sample activation experiments, electronic damage studies, and other special tests requiring high neutron fluence and a low-room-scatter environment.
-Interference between successive calibrations through sulfur activation has been identified and eliminated by appropriate scheduling.
+A high-activity Cf-252 source is housed in a large (approximately 15 m x 10 m x 10 m high) room with concrete walls, floor, and ceiling (see photograph) at a depth of 10 meters-water-equivalent.
+In addition, there are two monoenergetic neutron generators for 2.5 MeV and 14 MeV neutrons that produce neutron emission rates of order 106/s and 108/s, respectively.
+Inside the concrete is a 5.4 cm thick shell (5.3 m x 5.3 m x 5.9 m high) of anhydrous borax, which prevents neutrons scattered by the concrete from returning to the source.
+Typical irradiations include detector calibrations, neutron transport studies, sample activation experiments, electronic damage studies, and other special tests requiring high neutron fluence and a low-room-scatter environment.
+Calibrated fission monitors allow neutron fluence to be determined to high accuracy and can be traceable to NBS-1.
+Closed-circuit TV coverage of the experimental area is provided, and experiments requiring active monitoring may be reached with approximately 25 m of cable.
+The two recent irradiations were performed for the Georgetown University Medical Center and Sandia National Laboratory.
 NIST provides reference high-intensity Cf-252 neutron exposures in support of US nuclear programs.

 A photograph of a rig for mouting samples inside the Californium Neutron Irradiation Facility.
 (Photograph by: Neutron Physics Group)

 Jeffrey S. Nico